mkniewallner/migrate-to-uv/README.md

 Version definitions set for dependencies are also preserved, and converted to their equivalent [PEP 440](https://peps.python.org/pep-0440/) for package managers that use their own syntax (for instance Poetry's [caret](https://python-poetry.org/docs/dependency-specification/#caret-requirements) syntax).

+At the end of the migration, `migrate-to-uv` also generates `uv.lock` file with `uv lock` command to lock dependencies, and keeps dependencies (both direct and transitive) to the exact same versions they were locked to with the previous package manager, if a lock file was found.